Unified templates at scale: maintaining brand voice across channels with CCM

 The traditional roadblock for banks is the external approval cycle.
 SMS templates must pass DLT checks, while WhatsApp needs Meta sign-off.
 Submitting, waiting, and then copying the approval ID back into multiple vendor portals can take days.
 By embedding these gateways inside the CCM, teams submit once and have the resulting IDs synced automatically across suppliers .
 The reduction in manual re-entry removes a common source of human error that could otherwise expose the bank to TRAI penalties for mismatched template usage .

-Getting started with unified template management
+How can banks get started with unified template management?